Hackers Crashed a Bank's Computers While Attempting a SWIFT Hack - Slashdot

 However, the business side did (faulty) risk assessment and declined to budget for security and clever backup systems.

-While I seldom had to rely on backup, we were hacked several times because, for example, the fucking owner fell for, "Your UPS package isn't going anywhere until you click on this link," and
+While I seldom had to rely on backup, we were hacked several times because, for example, the fucking owner fell for, "Your UPS package isn't going anywhere until you click on this link," and he's the asshole who signed our exclusive agreement with FedEx!

+5 weeks after I retired, the entire firm was hit with ransomware.
+It got the desktops and servers.
+The poor bastards who took my place were not scared shitless about backups as I was, so it was a very costly event.

 Re: (Score:2)